Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintC/us020/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US020 - Register a GreenSpace" as a vehicle must exist before being listed for a check up.
+* There isn´t a dependencies on "US020 - Register a GreenSpace".
 *
 ### 1.5 Input and Output Data